Well-order: Rational numbers

+With the order topology of this set, 1 is a limit point of the set, despite being separated from the only limit point 0 under the ordinary topology of the real numbers.

+In fact, for every countable ordinal α, there exists a subset of Q with order type α under the standard ordering.
+This is a special case of the theorem that every countable linear ordering A can be embedded order-preservingly into (Q, ≤), which can be proved by enumerating the elements of A as a sequence $a_1, a_2, a_3, \ldots$, and sequentially assigning a number $x_n \in \Q$ to every $a_n$ such that the ordering between the finitely many elements $a_1, a_2, \ldots, a_n$ is preserved.

 Reals

 The standard ordering ≤ of any real interval is not a well ordering, since, for example, the open interval $(0, 1) \subseteq [0, 1]$ does not contain a least element.
-From the ZFC axioms of set theory (including the axiom of choice) one can show that there is a well order of the reals.
-Also Wacław Sierpiński proved that ZF + GCH (the generalized continuum hypothesis) imply the axiom of choice and hence a well order of the reals.
-Nonetheless, it is possible to show that the ZFC+GCH axioms alone are not sufficient to prove the existence of a definable (by a formula) well order of the reals.
+In fact, although the well-ordering theorem (equivalent to the axiom of choice) implies that there is a well order of the reals, the ZFC axioms are not sufficient to prove the existence of a definable (by a formula) well order of the reals, even if the generalized continuum hypothesis is assumed to be true.
 However it is consistent with ZFC that a definable well ordering of the reals exists—for example, it is consistent with ZFC that V=L, and it follows from ZFC+V=L that a particular formula well orders the reals, or indeed any set.